The minimal volume of surfaces of log general type with non-empty non-klt locus: Introduction

 The paper is organized as follows.
 In Section \ref{sec: preliminaries}, we detail the basic notions and facts about the birational geometry and singularities of surfaces.
 We construct a useful partial resolution of a surface with non-klt singularities and control the order of a point on a plt surface pair under a $K$-positive contraction.
 Regarding the global geometry of projective surfaces, we demonstrate how to utilize pseudo-effective and nef thresholds to estimate the canonical volume.
 Moreover, we investigate a special configuration of $(-2)$-curves on a special K3 surface with a non-symplectic automorphism of order $11$ (\cite{OZ11, AST11}).
 This configuration proves important to the pivotal example, Example~\ref{ex: 825}.
 In Section \ref{sec: 462}, we build upon the results of \cite{LS23}, proving the uniqueness of the projective log canonical surface pair $(X,B)$ such that $K_X+B$ is ample, $B=\lfloor B\rfloor\neq 0$, and $(K_X+B)^2=\frac{1}{462}$.
 It is worth noting that this surface is closely connected to Example \ref{ex: 825}.
 Finally, in Section \ref{sec: 825}, we first construct the stable surface where $\Nklt(X)\neq \emptyset$ and $K_X^2=\frac{1}{825}$, and study its canonical embedding into $\PP(6,11,25,43)$.
 Then we present the proof of the main theorem, Theorem~\ref{thm: 825}, and provide several variants and applications.

 \textbf{Acknowledgement}.
 Part of this project began when the first author visited Xiamen University in April and June 2023.
 The first author wishes to extend his appreciation for the warm hospitality he received during his stay.
 He would also like to thank Vyacheslav V. Shokurov for invaluable discussions related to the subject matter.
 The second author is grateful for the enlightening conversations and collaboration with Valery Alexeev on the topic of singular surfaces with small volumes.
 He also extends his gratitude to De-Qi Zhang, who pointed out the reference \cite{OZ11} during his visit to the National University of Singapore in 2019.
-The second author was supported by the NSFC (No.~11971399) and the Presidential Research Fund of Xiamen University (No.~20720210006).
+The first author was supported by the National Key R\&D Program of China (\#2024YFA1014400).
+The second author was supported by the NSFC (No.~11971399 and 12571046) and the Presidential Research Fund of Xiamen University (No.~20720210006).